quanzab/marinasuite/src/BLUEPRINT.md

 -   **Authentication & Tenant Selection**: Secure user login and tenant management using Firebase Authentication.
 -   **Crew Management**: CRUD operations for crew profiles, certifications, and medical records.
--   **Fleet Operations**: Vessel data management and maintenance scheduling.
+-   **Fleet Operations**: Vessel data management, maintenance scheduling, and on-board inventory tracking.
 -   **Certificate Management**: Tracking and renewal reminders for certificates.
 -   **Inventory Management**: Tracking of spare parts, supplies, and other on-board items.
 -   **Route Management**: Basic tracking of shipping routes and their status.